-a.
+- a.
 General authority.
 The racing secretary is responsible for setting the conditions for each race of the meeting, regulating the nomination of entries, determining the amounts of purses and to whom they are due, and recording of race results.
 The racing secretary shall permit no person other than licensed racing officials to enter the racing secretary's office or work areas until such time as all entries are closed, drawn, and smoked.
-Exceptions to this rule must be approved by the stewards.
+Exceptions to this rule must be approved by the stewards. - b.

-b.
 Conditions.
 The racing secretary shall establish the conditions and eligibility for entering the races of the meeting and cause them to be published to owners, trainers, and the commission.
-Corrections to the conditions must be made before entries are taken.
+Corrections to the conditions must be made before entries are taken. - c.

-c.
 Posting of entries.
-Upon the closing of entries each day, the racing secretary shall post a list of entries in a conspicuous location in the office of the racing secretary and shall furnish that list to local newspaper, radio, and television stations.
+Upon the closing of entries each day, the racing secretary shall post a list of entries in a conspicuous location in the office of the racing secretary and shall furnish that list to local newspaper, radio, and television stations. - d.

-d.
 Stakes and entrance money records.
-The racing secretary shall be caretaker of the permanent records of all stakes, entrance moneys, and arrears paid or due in a race meeting and shall keep permanent records of the results of each race of the meeting.
+The racing secretary shall be caretaker of the permanent records of all stakes, entrance moneys, and arrears paid or due in a race meeting and shall keep permanent records of the results of each race of the meeting. - e.

-e.
 Record of racing.
-The racing secretary shall, no later than the day following each race, attach or endorse on the registration certificate of each horse winning in any race the fact of that winning performance and the distance, date of the race, and the type or conditions of the race.
+The racing secretary shall, no later than the day following each race, attach or endorse on the registration certificate of each horse winning in any race the fact of that winning performance and the distance, date of the race, and the type or conditions of the race. - f.

-f.
 Daily program.
-The racing secretary shall publish the official daily program, ensuring the accuracy therein of the following information:

-(1) The sequence of races to be run and post time for the first race;

-(2) The purse, conditions and distance for each race, and current track record for such distance;

-(3) The name of licensed owners of each horse, indicated as leased, if applicable, and description of racing colors to be carried;

-(4) The name of the trainer and the name of the jockey named for each horse together with the weight to be carried;
+The racing secretary shall publish the official daily program, ensuring the accuracy therein of the following information: - (1) The sequence of races to be run and post time for the first race; - (2) The purse, conditions and distance for each race, and current track record for such distance; - (3) The name of licensed owners of each horse, indicated as leased, if applicable, and description of racing colors to be carried; - (4) The name of the trainer and the name of the jockey named for each horse together with the weight to be carried;

-(5) The post position and saddle cloth number or designation for each horse if there is a variance with the saddle cloth designation;

-(6) The identification of each horse by name, color, sex, age, sire and dam;

-(7) A notice that all jockeys will carry approximately three pounds more than the published weight to account for safety equipment (vest and helmet) that is not included in required weighing-out procedures; and g.
+- (5) The post position and saddle cloth number or designation for each horse if there is a variance with the saddle cloth designation; - (6) The identification of each horse by name, color, sex, age, sire and dam; - (7) A notice that all jockeys will carry approximately three pounds more than the published weight to account for safety equipment (vest and helmet) that is not included in required weighing-out procedures; and - (8) Such other information as may be requested by the association or the commission. - g.
 Handicapping.
-The racing secretary, or a handicapper assigned by the racing secretary, shall assign the weight to be carried by each horse in a handicap when weights are not stated in the condition of the race:
+The racing secretary, or a handicapper assigned by the racing secretary, shall assign the weight to be carried by each horse in a handicap when weights are not stated in the condition of the race: - (1) Scale of weights for age.
+The scale of weights for age hereinafter listed shall be carried when conditions of races do not otherwise specify: